Mixcombo/React-Project-Backend/README.md

 # React-Project-Backend
-The backend of the project/n
+The backend of the project
-*Not including dcm and csv file/n
+*Not including dcm and csv file
 **Download the file on https://www.kaggle.com/c/siim-covid19-detection/data